Skedulo/tech-test-frontend/README.md

 * [Question 2](./src/question-two/INSTRUCTIONS.md) - Data manipulation from multiple sources
 * [Question 3](./src/question-three/INSTRUCTIONS.md) - Responsive CSS design

 Good luck!
-And if you have any questions, don't hesitate to contact your hiring manager.
+And if you have any questions, don't hesitate to contact your hiring manager